reserve-protocol/protocol/docs/mev.md

 ```

 To participate:

+Make sure calling contract implements the `IDutchTradeCallee` interface.
+It contains a single method function `dutchTradeCallbac(address buyToken,uint256 buyAmount,bytes calldata data) external;`.
+This method will be called by the `DutchTrade` as a callback after calling `bid` and before the trade has been resolved.
+The trader is expected to pay for the trade during the callback.
+See `DutchTradeRouter.sol` for an example.

 1. Call `status()` view; the auction is ongoing if return value is 1
 2. Call `lot()` to see the number of tokens being sold